 Grounded in our UU principles, we strive through education, advocacy, and action to make our church a force for justice on a local, state, national, and global level.
-We maintain the Food Pantry at West Shore and are responsible for the Social Action Film Series.
+We maintain the Food Pantry at West Shore and are responsible for the popular Social Action Film Series, which is open to the community.
 We organize participants for marches like the Women’s March and Protesting Gun Violence.
-We support the Cleveland Food Bank and Betsy Hutcheson, email@example.com coordinates volunteers to help at the Food Bank on the 3rd Thursday and 4th Wednesday of each month.
-We support the Inter-Religious Task Force to help immigrants.
+We support the Cleveland Food Bank (see below) and the Inter-Religious Task Force to help immigrants.
 We work with Urban Hope (see more on this below) and with NEOCH, the Northeast Ohio Coalition for the Homeless.
 We promote voter registration and often provide information about ballot issues.
-We are beginning to work with Braver Angels, a nation-wide program promoting mutual civility and understanding in our politically divisive world.
+We are beginning to work with Braver Angels, a nationwide program promoting mutual civility and understanding in our politically divisive world.

-Generally, we meet the third Sunday afternoon at The Urban Hope Store Front at 4241 Lorain Avenue.
-UU members and neighbors meet for a meal and fellowship.
+We meet on the third Sunday at The Urban Hope Store Front at 4241 Lorain Avenue from 3:00 – 5:00 p.m.
+During non-Covid times, UU members and neighbors meet for a meal and fellowship.
+Members are asked to volunteer to help serve a hot meal, assist with shower coordination, hand out undergarments and toiletries.
+The neighbors also can take showers when the storefront is open.
 West Shore volunteers say that their one-on-one connections with neighbors have been meaningful and even personally profound.
-We are always looking for new volunteers to help prepare and serve meals and to engage with the community.
+We are always looking for new volunteers to join us in sharing and caring!
 To volunteer, contact Jillian Cook at firstname.lastname@example.org.

 Decisions about children, families, and sexuality are some of life’s most profound.
 Our Unitarian Universalist faith holds central the inherent worth and dignity of all people, which includes a belief in the sacredness of all bodies, and the importance of self-determination and human agency.
 As part of a liberatory Reproductive Justice movement, we affirm our commitment to building a world in which all people are able to make choices about their bodies, their health, and their families within safe, thriving communities.
 In practice, this commitment looks like working to ensure that:

 We advocate for the ability of all families and communities to realize a sense of wholeness with regard to their sexual and reproductive lives.
 We create safe and healthy environments for children in our faith communities and campaign publicly for just and compassionate laws for family planning, reproductive and sexual health, and gender equity.
-Contact Kelly Pinkas at firstname.lastname@example.org.
+For more information, contact Kelly Pinkas at firstname.lastname@example.org.

 West Shore’s Q&A group is composed of LGBTQ people and their Allies.
 This group meets monthly beginning in October through June, and once each summer for a special picnic.
 Please check your E-News or contact Jerry Knasel at email@example.com or Kathy Little at firstname.lastname@example.org for meeting times and location.

 Since 2001, Undoing Oppressions (under various names) has worked to educate ourselves and to provide information and resources to the congregation and the community about the devastating effects of societal and systemic racism.
-Affecting all of us in different ways, our knowledge of racism is a challenging, but important issue to address with courage, care and compassion.
+Affecting all of us in different ways, our knowledge of racism is a challenging, but important issue to address with courage, care, and compassion.
 With a willingness to learn (and unlearn), we are taking steps to undo the harm that is being done and to live our Unitarian Universalist principles more fully.
-We meet the third Tuesday of the month at 7:00 pm.
-We would love to have you join us!
-For more information, contact Kathy Kosiorek at email@example.com.

 West Shore is a founding member of Greater Cleveland Congregations.
-GCC includes over 30 dues-paying congregations and organizations from across Cuyahoga County.
+GCC follows the community organizing strategies of the Industrial Areas Foundation.
+It includes over 30 dues-paying congregations and organizations from across Cuyahoga County.
 It is Christian, Jewish, Muslim, and secular.
-We are one of three Cuyahoga County UU congregations who are active GCC members.
+West Shore is one of three Cuyahoga County UU congregations that are active GCC members.

 ©2022 West Shore Unitarian Universalist Church.
 All Rights Reserved.